 But at night I had trouble sleeping.
 I would relive that last day over and over and try to change the ending.
 If only I had done this… or why didn’t I do that.
 The guilt can be devastating.

-After having a hard time with the first holiday after my husband died I planned ahead to avoid being sucked into sadness.
+The first holiday after my husband died was the worst.
+I planned ahead to avoid being sucked into sadness.
 After realizing how difficult the holidays could be after the death of a spouse, I was bracing myself for the upcoming milestones.
 There is the first birthday without him, our wedding anniversary date and of course the one year anniversary of his death.

 For his birthday I planned a family reunion away from home to Cape Cod and New Hampshire.
 We could drive there and spending the week in a different place surrounded by loved ones seemed to be a good idea.
-It worked out well and other than the time when my mom decided to take photos of all the couples at dinner, oh I didn’t have anyone with me, the trip was good.
+It worked out well and other than the time when my mom decided to take photos of all the couples at the adults only dinner, the trip was good.

 But I really started to get anxious about the one year anniversary.
 I had plenty of time to be sad and cry.
 I had been grieving just fine but I wanted to runaway.
 I wanted to avoid the pain and do something totally different.
 I would do it all by myself and have time for some soul searching.